visionarylab/cloud-file-manager/readme.md

 and navigate to `http://localhost:8080/examples/`

+### How to setup local SSL: ###

 You can also install SSL certificates in `LocalhostCertificates` and then use `npm run start:secure` to start a secure server, which might be useful for integration testing with LARA and other services.
+More info:

+  1. install [mkcert](https://github.com/FiloSottile/mkcert) :  `brew install mkcert`
+  2. Create and install the trusted CA in keychain:   `mkcert -install`
+  3. Ensure you have a certificate directory: `cd LocalhostCertificates`
+  4. Make certs: `mkcert -cert-file localhost.crt -key-file localhost.key localhost 127.0.0.1 ::1`

 ## Deployment